What to Do When Someone Dies: Complete UK Step-by-Step Checklist (2026)

 Registering the death

-You must register the death within 5 days in England and Wales (8 days in Scotland).
+In England and Wales you have 5 days to register the death, and those 5 days run from when you receive the medical examiner's confirmation and the medical certificate of cause of death, not from the day they died.
+In Scotland you have 8 days.
 Registration is free.
-You will need the MCCD and should bring the deceased person's birth certificate, NHS number, and details of their address.
+You will need the MCCD and should bring the birth certificate of the person who died, their NHS number, and details of their address.
 For a full breakdown of everything to bring, see our guide on registering a death in the UK.

 You can register the death at any register office in England and Wales, but if you register in a different district to where the death occurred, it will take a few extra days because the paperwork has to be forwarded.
 Most register offices require an appointment.
 Book one by calling the local council or visiting their website.

 At the appointment, the registrar will ask you questions about the person who has died: their full name, date and place of birth, last address, occupation, marital status, and whether they were receiving a pension or benefits.
-The registrar will give you a certified copy of the death certificate (currently £11 each).
-We recommend ordering at least 3 or 4 copies, as many organisations require an original.
+The registrar will give you a certified copy of the death certificate (£12.50 each in England and Wales).
+It is worth ordering at least 5 copies, as many organisations require an original.
 See our guide on how many death certificates to order.

 The registrar will also give you the green form (Certificate for Burial or Cremation), which your funeral director needs before the funeral can go ahead.